 In naming the Tertiary colors, the primary color is… (More)

 These are three colors that are directly adjacent to each other on the color wheel.
 They relate to each other because they each contain one common color.

 They are frequently used for a special feel in a painting and… (More).

 What are Harmonious Colors?

-Colors that are close to each other on the color wheel are call "Harmonious
+Four or five colors that are close to each other on the color wheel are harmonious.

 What are complementary colors?